Khongchai/web-spirograph/README.md

 $$ \text{result} = {m / gcd(numbers)} $$

 Now we have the number of points we neeed and the way for us to some up the final position of each of the point to be drawn.
-Now we can just loop over those points like and draw those points!
+Now we can just loop over those points and begin drawing!

 ```ts
 // For a more detailed version, look at calc_points/lib.rs